-One absence will be reflected in a student's participation grade.
+One absence will not affect a student's grade.
 Two absences will result in a half letter grade reduction.
 Three absences will result in a full drop in a letter grade.
 Four absences and you will fail the class.
 Under extenuating circumstances, an absence may be excused such as for: hospitalization or visit to a physician (documentation required) a family emergency, e.g. serious illness (with written explanation) observance of a religious holiday.